Matmusia/magicline/README.md

 # magicline
 TinyMCE magicline plugin.
-Helps user to add new paragraphs in unreachable areas (Between 2 blocks or images, before the first or after the last Html element, ...)).
+Helps user to add new paragraphs in unreachable areas (Between 2 consecutives blocks or images, before the first or after the last Html element, ...).